open-mmlab/mmdetection3d/configs/nuimages/README.md

 | HTC|[X-101_64x4d + DCN_c3-c5](./htc_x101_64x4d_fpn_dconv_c3-c5_coco-20e_16x1_20e_nuim.py) |IN+COCO-20e|20e|13.3|57.3|46.4|[model](https://download.openmmlab.com/mmdetection3d/v0.1.0_models/nuimages_semseg/htc_x101_64x4d_fpn_dconv_c3-c5_coco-20e_16x1_20e_nuim/htc_x101_64x4d_fpn_dconv_c3-c5_coco-20e_16x1_20e_nuim_20201008_211222-0b16ac4b.pth) &#124; [log](https://download.openmmlab.com/mmdetection3d/v0.1.0_models/nuimages_semseg/htc_x101_64x4d_fpn_dconv_c3-c5_coco-20e_16x1_20e_nuim/htc_x101_64x4d_fpn_dconv_c3-c5_coco-20e_16x1_20e_nuim_20201008_211222.log.json)|

 **Note**:
-1. `IN` means only using ImageNet pre-trained backbone. `IN+COCO-Nx` and `IN+COCO-Ne` means the backbone is first pre-trained on ImageNet, and then the detector is pre-trained on COCO train2017 dataset by `Nx` or `N` epochs schedules.
+1. `IN` means only using ImageNet pre-trained backbone. `IN+COCO-Nx` and `IN+COCO-Ne` means the backbone is first pre-trained on ImageNet, and then the detector is pre-trained on COCO train2017 dataset by `Nx` and `N` epochs schedules, respectively.
 2. All the training hyper-parameters follow the standard schedules on COCO dataset except that the images are resized from 1280 x 720 to 1920 x 1080 (relative ratio 0.8 to 1.2) since the images are in size 1600 x 900.
+3. The class order in the detectors released in v0.6.0 is different from the order in the configs because the bug in the convertion script.
+This bug has been fixed since v0.7.0 and the models trained by the correct class order are also released.
+If you used nuImages since v0.6.0, please re-convert the data through the convertion script using the above-mentioned command.